RScicomp/Java-SocketIO-Network/README.md

 # Networks
 This project simulates a network using java's socketio.
+In the terminal we can create links between routers and assign weights to the links.
 We set up a link database, and we forward packets using Djikstras Shortest Path algorithm.

 ## Features
 Router 1 Upon Start: